Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Ultrasound Assisted Acoustoplasticity in Tungsten

 Finally, to compare the quality of the deposited coating on the substrate between the non-ultrasound and ultrasound-assisted cases, we define a characteristic non-dimensional quantity, the maximum flattening ratio, $FR_{max}$. $FR_{max}$ can be expressed using the following equation,

-where $T_{min}$ and $D_{init}$ correspond to the minimum thickness of the bottom particle along $X_3$ direction following impact at time, $t=0.4$ ns, and the diameter of the bottom particle before impact at time, $t=0$, respectively. $FR_{max}$ quantifies the amount of deformation the bottom particle undergoes due to the impact with the substrate and top particles \footnote{$FR_{max}$ only refers to the maximum compression the bottom particle undergoes due to impact with the top particle and substrate.
-However, this can overestimate the value of the flattening ratio.}.
-At an impact velocity of $800$ \ms, $FR_{max}$ reaches a value of $0.34$, only showing a change of $\frac{1}{3}$rd of the initial diameter without ultrasound perturbation.
-However, the value increases to $0.70$ in the presence of ultrasound perturbation.
-This demonstrates the enhanced dispersion of the coating materials under ultrasound perturbation, resulting in a flatter, more uniform coating on the substrate surface.
+where $T_{min}$ and $D_{init}$ correspond to the minimum thickness of the bottom particle along $X_3$ direction following impact at time, $t=0.5$ ns, and the diameter of the bottom particle before impact at time, $t=0$, respectively. $FR_{max}$ quantifies the amount of deformation the bottom particle undergoes due to the impact with the substrate and top particles. \footnote{$FR_{max}$ only refers to the maximum compression the bottom particle undergoes due to impact with the top particle and substrate.
+However, this can overestimate the value of the flattening ratio.} At an impact velocity of $800$ \ms, $FR_{max}$ reaches a value of $0.26$, only showing a change of $\frac{1}{4}$th of the initial diameter without ultrasonic perturbation.
+However, the value increases to $0.40$ under ultrasonic perturbation.
+This demonstrates the enhanced dispersion of the coating materials under ultrasonic perturbation, resulting in a flatter, more uniform coating on the substrate surface.

-While this section presents an argument and supporting evidence behind the observation of acoustic softening-induced viscoplasticity in ultrasound-assisted CS configuration at $800$ \ms for $50.64\si{\angstrom}$ particles under ultrasound perturbation of an amplitude of $A=3.165\si{\angstrom}$ and frequency, $f=10$ GHz, we explore the generality of such a phenomenon at different impact velocities, particle dimensions, and frequencies in the next section.
+While this section presents an argument and supporting evidence behind the observation of acoustic softening-induced plasticity in ultrasound-assisted CS configuration at $800$ \ms for $50.64\si{\angstrom}$ particles under ultrasonic perturbation of an amplitude of $A=3.165\si{\angstrom}$ and frequency, $f=10$ GHz, we explore the generality of such a phenomenon at different impact velocities, particle dimensions, and frequencies in the next section.